-The elementary program will run four weeks in length from Monday – Thursday, June 20th – July 13th, except for Tuesday, July 4th.
+The elementary program will run four weeks in length from Monday – Thursday.
 Each area will operate one elementary site, and some areas will operate two to serve the district’s students.
 The summer school programs for elementary and intermediate grades are designed to provide students with targeted, meaningful, and engaging instruction for essential skills in English and/or math.
 Instruction is focused on meeting the needs of students and providing targeted instruction designed to support student learning.

 The Accelerated Learning Academy will be expanded from one site to four sites for English learners who are mastering their English skills.
 The program is offered to students who have recently completed grades 1-6.
 The academy is designed to provide a fun and active learning opportunity that accelerates students’ English language, reading, writing, speaking, and listening skills through flexible and dynamic activities.
 Student attendance is emphasized throughout the program.
 Admission is based upon English learner classification and parent consent.

 Summer academic programs for students in grades TK - 6 will be held at the following sites: TBD

 In-person credit recovery classes will occur from 8 a.m. to 12:30 p.m.
 Recovery summer school will be offered again for intermediate students in both English (AB) and math.